“Let’s all go to the lob-by.

 Here’s a promotional film about Fort Worth made in conjunction with opening of the Wedgwood Theatre (thanks to Dennis Hogan):

-The Grand on Fabons Street just off Rosedale near Drake’s Cafeteria is now a church.
+The Grand on Fabons Street just off Rosedale near Drake’s Cafeteria was last a church.
+It now appears to be vacant.

 The Grand Theater opened in May 1938 as “the first complete theater to be built for negroes.”
 Fort Worth’s African-American population at the time was estimated at eighteen thousand.